-This evidence based course is designed to encourage students to make healthful, lower risk choices about alcohol and drugs.
-The Campus Clarity course used realistic scenarios that students can relate to as well as interactive elements that keep learners engaged throughout the course.
-The lessons and scenarios focus on: alcohol-related harm to both drinkers and non-drinkers; effects on brain, body, and behavior; impaired driving, unsafe sex, and violence; and alcohol abuse and alcohol dependency.
-In 2019, we shifted our account to EverFi/AlcoholEDU to provide the needed education modules to colleges and Universities
+This evidence-based course is designed to encourage students to make healthful, lower risk choices about alcohol and drugs.
+The lessons and scenarios focus on the following areas: alcohol-related harm to both drinkers and non-drinkers; effects on brain, body, and behavior; impaired driving, unsafe sex, and violence; and alcohol abuse and alcohol dependency.

-We utilized the survey built into EverFi.
-The surveys were designed to assess students' attitudes and behaviors before, during, and after the course.
+The surveys built into Campus Clarity/Ever-Fi/Vector are designed to assess students' attitudes and behaviors before, during, and after the course.
 All individual responses on surveys and exams are anonymous; survey results will only be available only in an aggregate format.
 Select data was used to in the Office of Student Life Annual Assessment Report (found later in this report).